jbsparks/collaboration/kubernetes-cluster/README.md

 vagrant up
 ```

-You can also start invidual machines by vagrant up k8s-head, vagrant up k8s-node-1 and vagrant up k8s-node-2
+You can also start indvidual machines by vagrant up k8s-head, vagrant up k8s-node-1 and vagrant up k8s-node-2

 If more than two nodes are required, you can edit the servers array in the Vagrantfile